 Set one due date and automate

-In 2018, there is no reason to write paper checks to pay your bills.
+There is no reason to write paper checks to pay your bills.
 Perhaps your landlord requires this ancient form of currency, or your kid’s daycare, in which case there is not much you can do.

-For everything else, go online or call the utility, insurer, bank or service and set up automatic payment.
+For everything else, go online or call the utility, insurer, bank or service and set up automatic payments.
 Many places will give you a buck or two discount each month for making your own life easier!

 The next step is to set the due date for as many bills as possible to the first of the month.
 Perhaps your cash flow does not allow for all your bills to clear at once, but that means that you are spending a lot of mental energy and stress worrying that paychecks will clear before bills hit.